AABoyles/LessWrong-Portable/README.md

 Javascript.

+## Why does the Javascript verion call curl, instead of using an http library?

+I went through four different libraries to try to make synchronous http requests, and they all did this super annoying thing where they would return a page that hadn't rendered the text content yet.
+Weirdly, when I made (what I thought was) the same request in curl, it gave me the content I needed.
+So, instead of figuring out the right way to do it, I just did the thing that worked.

 ## Why is the Javascript version synchronous?

 Because this doesn't need to be done fast, but it does need to be done in a precise sequence.